Etejerina/a-walk-in-python/day_4.md

 The code continues...
 ```

-The difference wityh the last line, is that this line will always be exzecuted.
+The difference with the last line, is that this line will always be executed.

 There is also a **finally** block, that lets you execute a code, no matter the result the try block.